 - ⅓ cup plain flour (all purp flour) (notes 2)

 - 1 teaspoon salt

-- 4 spring onions (green onions), finely chopped
+- 4 spring onions (scallions/green onions), finely chopped

-- 2 inch piece of ginger, finely grated (notes)
+- 2 inch piece of fresh ginger, finely grated (notes 3)

-Top up the oil a little and deep fry the wings a second time until golden and crisp (another 4 minutes).
+- Top up the oil a little and let it get hot again.
+Deep fry the wings a second time until golden and crisp (another 4 minutes).
 Transfer to the second plate with paper towel.
 Repeat with remaining wings.

-Heat the peanut oil in the wok until very hot and add the chilli, onions, ginger and garlic, plus another small pinch of both salt and pepper.
+- Add 1 tablespoon of oil back to the wok until very hot and add the chilli, onions, ginger and garlic, plus another small pinch of both salt and pepper.
 Stir fry for a couple of minutes until very aromatic.

-Add the wings to the wok and toss to coat in the aromats, then tip out onto a serving plate.
+- Add the wings to the wok and toss to coat in the aromats, then tip out onto a serving platter.

 - I use a standard Australian 20ml tablespoon (4 teaspoons worldwide)

 - Traditionally, potato starch would be used to coat the wings but flour and even cornflour (cornstarch) also work.
 Choose whichever you prefer or have on hand.